guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 O Kubernetes oferece um serviço de DNS expostos aos Pods que executam no cluster.
 Este serviço é instalado como um componente do sistema na criação do cluster.

 >[!info]
->O DNS do cluster é um servidor DNS real --> faz parte de toda a infraestrutura de rede virtual dentro do cluster de Kubernetes.
+>O DNS do cluster é um servidor DNS real <span style="color: #3588E9">--></span> faz parte de toda a infraestrutura de rede virtual dentro do cluster de Kubernetes.

 Obs: a service is only required if the application has some kind of process or database service or web service that needs to be exposed.